 - Yes, and per TREC® rules.
 Your license must also be active during the time of your first visit when you register your client, as well as when the purchase agreement is signed by all parties.

 - It is our goal to compensate Realtors®/Brokers for introducing their clients to RNL and being the “procuring cause of a sale”, therefore a registration after an initial contact from the client to RNL Homes will not be considered as valid, and a commission will not have been earned.
-Initial contact encompasses event such as the prospective buyer visiting a model home, getting in contact with an RNL sales representative through a website (Zillow.com, rnlhomes.com, or others), email, phone inquiries, etc.
+Initial contact encompasses events such as the prospective buyer visiting a model home, getting in contact with an RNL sales representative through a website (Zillow.com, rnlhomes.com, or others), email, phone inquiries, etc.

-For clients that are coming from out of town, we encourage Realtors®/Brokers to schedule a “preview” visit ahead of time with an RNL Homes’ Sales Professional and register your client if you will not be present during your client’s first visit.
+For clients that are coming from out of town, we encourage Realtors®/Brokers to register their clients through our realtor page.
+Additionally, they can schedule a “preview” visit ahead of time with an RNL Homes’ Sales Professional and register the clients if planning on not be present during your client’s first visit.
 Doing so will be considered a valid registration and a commission will be earned if the client moves forward with the purchase of an RNL home.